“How I paid off $20,000 in student loans working part-time…in just 8 months!”

 Ha.
 Sorry…(well, it’s true!)…I had $5000ish dollars saved up in my savings account from a few summer internships during high school and hustling (eBay, work-study, etc.) during college.
-I threw that $5000 to knock off some of the $20,000 principle.
-My interest was pretty low so in hindsight I would have been better off throwing that money into Vanguard Total Stock Market (VTSMX) but I was 21 and terrified of my debt.
+I threw that $5000 to knock off some of the $20,000 principle balance.
+My interest was pretty low so in hindsight, I would have been better off throwing that money into Vanguard Total Stock Market (VTSMX) but I was 21 and terrified of my debt.
 I told myself that only after I kill off this $20,000 then I’ll be allowed to feel alive again.
 I hit the want ads, hard.

 Remaining Balance: -$15,000